 Credits govern all data access, but credit pricing and allocation are not public.
 The five-module architecture creates negotiation complexity: buyers must figure out which modules they need, then negotiate pricing for each.
 The 5% annual price increase cap provides some renewal predictability.
 Monthly plans allow cancellation anytime, but annual plans auto-renew unless you give 30 days notice.

-But ZoomInfo provides two free entry points (ZoomInfo Lite with permanent free access, plus a 7-day free trial) that let prospects evaluate the platform before entering a sales conversation.
+ZoomInfo provides two free entry points: ZoomInfo Lite (permanent free access, 10 monthly export credits) plus a 7-day free trial that lets prospects evaluate the platform before entering a sales conversation.
 The credit system is documented: 1 credit = 1 export, consumed only when exporting data.
+Searching and viewing data within ZoomInfo does not consume credits.

 Final Verdict: Dealfront vs. ZoomInfo

-The choice between Dealfront and ZoomInfo depends on where your customers are and what you need beyond data:
+The choice between Dealfront and ZoomInfo depends on where your customers are and what you need beyond data.

 Dealfront is a European-native B2B go-to-market platform built on official trade registers and GDPR-compliant data architecture.